B-Mohammed2/canvas/README.md

 * Saving drawing: When users finished their artwork, this feature allows the user to save the work as an image file on their device and share their creations.

 ## Testing
-From the begining of the project tests has been carried out step by step with the development of the web application.
-However, after finishing the project I have made further testes and this are the processes:
+From the beginning of the project tests has been carried out step by step with the development of the web application.
+However, after finishing the project I have made further tests and this are the processes:

 ## Automated testing